How to Raise a Confident Child

 Put yourself in the place of a baby who spends many hours a day in a caregiver’s arms, is worn in a sling, breastfed on cue, and her cries are sensitively responded to.
 How do you imagine this baby feels?

 Responsiveness is the key to infant self-value.
 Baby gives a cue, for example, crying to be fed or comforted.
 A caregiver responds promptly and consistently.
 As this cue-response pattern is repeated many hundreds, perhaps thousands, of times during the first year baby learns that her cues have meaning: “Someone listens to me, therefore, I am worthwhile.”
-A stronger self emerges.

 Of course, you can’t always respond promptly or consistently.
 It’s the predominant pattern that counts.
 You will have days when you are short on patience.
 Babies pick out the prevailing parenting style and form impressions.
 As baby gets older it becomes important for him to learn how to deal with healthy frustration, as this will teach him to adjust to change.
 The important thing is that you are there for him; that’s the message on which baby builds his sense of self.